- A Startup’s Guide to Alternative Finance - March 15, 2019

 When cash flow concerns emerge it is quite natural to slip into a crisis aversion mode as a startup operator but it is essential not to overlook the importance of continuing to generate sales in these moments.
 The rewards for pursuing leads and securing sales might not be immediate but without them no fledgling business will be able to grow and cash flow problems might only be offset rather than resolved.

-6 – Keep learning
+6 – Keep learning about cash flow issues

 As a startup founder it is virtually impossible to truly be prepared for every scenario that might emerge and cash flow problems can arise in ways that are completely unexpected and unavoidable.
 Such situations can be extremely testing but they can also be valuable learning experiences for those involved and for the companies that make it through to calmer waters and more sustainable scenarios.